PoTo: A Hybrid Andersen's Points-to Analysis for Python: Problem Statement and Overview

 Phase~1 takes as input Python source code and produces \mbox{3-address} code; this phase works at the granularity of a function.
 Phase~2 processes the \mbox{3-address} statements as inclusion constraints computing the points-to graph.
 The two phases are intertwined --- roughly, the analysis starts at the main function and immediately invokes Phase~1 on main generating \mbox{3-address} code for main; it then invokes Phase~2 to solve the \mbox{3-address} code for main.
 As new functions become reachable, the analysis invokes \mbox{3-address} code generation, then it proceeds to solve the constraints until the points-to graph reaches a fixpoint.
 As expected, one can implement many client analyses on top of the points-to results.
-Phase~3 focuses on concrete (i.e., non-polymorphic) type inference as a client analysis.
+Phase~3 focuses on concrete (i.e., non-polymorphic) type inference and call graphs as client analyses.

-The first phase does principled translation of Python AST constructs into the standard \mbox{3-address} statements shown in~\Figref{fig:3-address-code}.
-For example, the Python source in~\Figref{fig:overview-example}(a) Line~17 translates into the \mbox{3-address} sequence of statements in \Figref{fig:overview-example}(b) Lines 14--16.
+The first phase does principled translation of Python AST constructs into the standard \mbox{3-address} statements shown in Figure~\ref{fig:3-address-code}.
+For example, the Python source in Figure~\ref{fig:overview-example}(a) Line~17 translates into the \mbox{3-address} sequence of statements in Figure~\ref{fig:overview-example}(b) Lines 14--16.
 A novelty in our treatment is the weaving of concrete evaluation into \mbox{3-address} code translation and later constraint resolution.
 During translation, the analysis concretely evaluates every expression in its enclosing import environment.
 If evaluation succeeds, translation returns the resulting constant; otherwise, it proceeds recursively and returns the corresponding \mbox{3-address} code statements.
-For example, in \Figref{fig:overview-example}(a) Line~6, the right-hand-side evaluates into a concrete object: \python{(const, <class 're.Pattern'>, ...)} in \Figref{fig:overview-example}(b) Line~5.
-Note that as it is standard for flow-insensitive analysis, the translation ignores control flow and basic blocks.
-Each function in \Figref{fig:overview-example}(b) is a straight-line sequence of \mbox{3-address} statements.
+For example, in Figure~\ref{fig:overview-example}(a) Line~6, the right-hand-side evaluates into a concrete object: \python{(const,<class 're.Pattern'>,...)} in Figure~\ref{fig:overview-example}(b) Line~5 (we write a concrete object as a triple of \python{const}, the object type, and its value, with the value typically elided).
+As is standard for flow-insensitive analysis, the translation ignores control flow and basic blocks.
+Each function in Figure~\ref{fig:overview-example}(b) is a straight-line sequence of \mbox{3-address} statements.
 Suffix \python{_ret} indicates the function's return value (e.g., \python{str_validator_ret}).